faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - To Fix we can try the below command, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, we can try the following command.
+If the issue persists, please reach (**support@faveohelpdesk.com***)
 ```
 systemctl restart <<<service name here>>>
 ```

 #### Faveo Info Check
-- This check is used to check faveo releated informations.
+- This check is used to check Faveo-related information.
 - Enter **5** to check Faveo Info

 Displays Faveo APP_URL, plan, and version